kxdc/group-chats-capture/README.md

 ## Data Description

-All of messages from one single group chat in one day will be stored in a txt file, which has the same name of it.
-And all of files located in a path named by format `%b-%d-%Y`(e.g. Apr-23-2021).
+All of messages from one single group chat will be stored in some txt files, which has the same name of them.
+And all of files located in a path named by the date format `%b-%d-%Y`(e.g. Apr-23-2021).

 ## Get Results